-Most books that have a female character as the protagonist usually have her involved in some kind of love triangle and most of the things she does are for the romantic partner or they start off with good independent intentions and then risk it all for the sake of a romantic drama.
-Katniss Everdeen does not.
+Most books that have a female character as the protagonist usually have her involved in some kind of love triangle and most of the things she does are for the romantic partner.
+Or they start off with good, independent intentions and then risk it all for the sake of a romantic drama.
+Katniss Everdeen does not fall into this trap.

 Having been a part of the fandom since day one, I was immersed in the world of Panem and in the story of these characters which Suzanne Collins wrote so brilliantly.
 I immediately related to Katniss because I have younger siblings and people I care about for whom I would volunteer in a reaping.
 Her sarcastic persona and her determination to make the best out of a very bad situation made her so much more relatable to me.
-When I read the books, yeah, I saw that there was a bit of a romance trying to make it’s way through the story, but that was never the main driving point of the books.
+When I read the books, yeah, I saw that there was a bit of a romance trying to make its way through the story, but that was never the main driving point of the books.

-I remember dreading the time after Lionsgate announced that actors for the roles of Peeta and Gale.
-The reason for this was that the movies were set to be released shortly after the Twilight series (and Team Edward or Team Jacob debate) ended.
+I remember dreading the time after Lionsgate announced the actors for the roles of Peeta and Gale.
+The reason for this was that the movies were set to be released shortly after the Twilight series (including the Team Edward/Team Jacob debate) ended.
 The story being told in The Hunger Games was so much more than debating whether someone was on Team Gale or Team Peeta.

-She’s not naturally gifted with hunting skills, she admits that it took her time to refine her skills.
+She’s not naturally gifted with hunting skills — she admits that it took her time to refine her skills.
 When she has to deal with personal situations (a.k.a. the pretty very low key love triangle) she deals with it in a way that doesn’t take precedence over the more important issues at hand.
-And she deals with it in a realistic manner, she admits that she’s confused about what she feels for who and takes time for herself to think about the situation and doesn’t toy with either Gale or Peeta.
+And she deals with it in a realistic manner, admitting that she’s confused about what she feels for who.
+She takes time for herself to think about the situation and doesn’t toy with either Gale or Peeta.

 Katniss also shows so much growth throughout the series.
-At first she’s only looking out for her sister and herself.
-Once she’s in the Games, it transitions from looking out for herself, to protecting Rue, to protecting Peeta.
+At first, she’s only looking out for her sister and herself.
+Once she’s in the Games, her concern evolves into protecting Rue and Peeta.
 In Catching Fire, she tries to protect Gale when he’s being whipped and then stands in his defense when the Peacekeeper threatens to shoot her.
-In the arena, she takes care of Wiress and does what she can to save herself and Peeta.
-It isn’t until Mockingkjay when she and Prim have a talk that she realizes how far her actions can go, despite her reservations about her own abilities.
+In the arena, she takes care of Wiress.
+It isn’t until Mockingkjay, when she and Prim have a talk, that she realizes how far her actions can go, despite her reservations about her own abilities.